SirDank/KnightInstaller_iOS/README.md

 9 - Start Pojav, click menu on the top left, "Profiles", "Game directory", select "spiral"

+10 - On the "Profiles" tab, under "PROFILES IN THIS INSTANCE", select "Spiral Knights"

+(BUG FIX)

+10.1 - Change name to "Spiral Knights 2", Click "Done" on the top left not bottom right!

-10 - Switch profile to "Spiral Knights", Click "Play", "Add account", "Microsoft account" (required step) (Relaunch if you have a black screen)
+10.2 - Next to the "Play" button, Switch profile to "Spiral Knights 2"

+11 - Click "Play", "Add account", "Local account", Any username

-11 - After Spiral Knights launches and you see the "Your client needs to be updated" message, exit the app and repeat steps 5, 6, 7
+12 - After Spiral Knights launches and you see the "Your client needs to be updated" message, exit the app and repeat steps 5, 6, 7

 # Character Creation / Login [WORKING] ✅